-Adult Fear: Most of the SCPs are purely fictional, because there is no reason for the Foundation to contain anything "mundane" (for most of time anyway).
+Adult Fear: All of the SCPs are purely fictional, because there is no reason for the Foundation to contain anything "mundane" (for most of the time anyway).
 However, some SCPs do involve entirely possible scenario.
 Sure, a cyborg girl isn't real, but before that she was just a normal girl, abducted by a madman.
 Procedure 110-Montauk is something horrendous done to a minor who, before falling into Foundation hands, was kidnapped and horrendously abused by a Satanic sex cult.

 Alien Lunch: Well, more like Alien Snack, but SCP-261 dispenses some truly weird items which may or may not be able to be described as "food".
 One example of "food" is the package of "Lemon Clams": a self-steaming package of clams, which, when eaten, taste vaguely of lemon.
 The problem?
 In-depth analysis of the clams do not match any known species of clam found on Earth.

 Another fun example of "food" is the can of "SCREAMING [untranslatable]", which, when opened, did indeed scream very loudly (about 125 dB, which is the level at which pain and temporary hearing loss begin).
 Strangely enough, when the screaming stopped, the person holding the can stated that he was oddly full and did not need to eat for the rest of the day.

 Heavily implied by The Administrator's letter, which claims that the SCPs themselves are the universe's conservation of insanity after the end of myths.